PreferredAI/cornac/tutorials/propensity_stratified_evaluation.md

 exp_stra.run()
 ```

 Compared to [the classic evaluation](https://github.com/PreferredAI/cornac#getting-started-your-first-cornac-experiment), you can simply use `PropensityStratifiedEvaluation` instead of `RatioSplit`.
-The output is based on the defined strata (Q1, Q2,...) and the "Unbiased" row represents the performance prediction based on Stratified Evaluation method:
+The output is based on the defined strata (Q1, Q2,...) and the "Unbiased" row represents the performance prediction based on Propensity Stratified Evaluation method:

 ```
 [WMF]